JakobBruenker/monadic-bang/README.md

 [ x + b | a <- [800, 900], x <- [60, 70, a], b <- [1, 2, 3]]
 ```

-The reason `b <- ...` at the end here instead of the beginning is that everything that appears to the left of the `|` in a list comprehension is essentially comparable to the last statement of a `do`-block (+ `pure`).
+The reason `b <- ...` is at the end here instead of the beginning is that everything that appears to the left of the `|` in a list comprehension is essentially comparable to the last statement of a `do`-block (+ `pure`).

 ### Get Rid of `<-`